 ABOUT MICHELLE PATRICK

-She has served as a grant panelist for the National Endowment for the Arts, holds a BA from Bradford College and is an alumna of Fiorello H. LaGuardia High School of Music & Art and Performing Arts and YoungArts.
-She has served as an advisory member for several non-profit arts organizations throughout the U.S. Western region.
-She currently sits as an executive board member for the Nevada Women's Film Festival and Third Street Theater in Las Vegas.
+Originally from Queens, New York, Michelle is a graduate of the legendary Fiorello H. LaGuardia High School of Music & Art and Performing Arts and a YoungArts alumna.
+She holds a BA from Bradford College.
+Throughout her career, she has served as an advisory member for numerous non-profit arts organizations across the U.S. Western region and currently sits on the Advisory board for the Nevada Women's Film Festival.

 CAREER HIGHLIGHTS